Higher Ed Leader Scott Durand Named ACUE CEO

-New York , Feb.
-16, 2021 (GLOBE NEWSWIRE) -- The Association of College and University Educators (ACUE), the national leader in preparing, credentialing, and supporting postsecondary educators to achieve stronger, more equitable student outcomes, announced today the appointment of higher education leader Scott Durand as Chief Executive Officer.
+New York, Feb.
+18, 2021 (GLOBE NEWSWIRE) -- The Association of College and University Educators (ACUE), the national leader in preparing, credentialing, and supporting postsecondary educators to achieve stronger, more equitable student outcomes, announced today the appointment of higher education leader Scott Durand as Chief Executive Officer.
 Durand brings to ACUE a focus on mission and extensive experience building and leading organizations to transform educational opportunities for learners of all ages.

 “It is an honor to join ACUE and build on the team’s mission to realize exceptional outcomes for students,” said Durand.
 “ACUE has set the standard in higher education for preparing faculty to teach effectively, ensuring students learn and graduate ready for a dynamic workforce.
 I’m excited to lead ACUE and collaborate with our partners across higher education to positively impact the lives of as many students and faculty as possible.”